top of page

 • Sketch a rough timeline:

-• When you might take the MCAT
+- When you might take the MCAT

-• When you’d like to submit your primary (ideally late May–early June if you’re applying this year)
+- When you’d like to submit your primary (ideally late May–early June if you’re applying this year)

-• Make a master activities list:
+• Create a master activities list:

-• Do some light personal statement prewriting:
+• Start some light personal statement prewriting:

-• Free-write a page on “Why medicine?” or jot down a few meaningful stories
+- Free-write a page on “Why medicine?” or jot down a few meaningful stories.

 If You’re in MCAT or Gap-Year Mode

-If MCAT is your main focus:
+If the MCAT is your main focus:

-• Study in blocks, not marathons (2–4 hour sessions, 4–5 days/week)
+• Study in blocks, not marathons (2–4 hour sessions, 4–5 days a week).

-• Protect at least one full day off each week
+• Protect at least one full day off each week.

 If you’re heading into or already in a gap year:

-• Update your resume
+• Update your resume.

-• Apply for clinical, research, or community roles that interest you
+• Apply for clinical, research, or community roles that interest you.

 Step 4: Pick a Few High-Impact Mini-Tasks